Looking for a project milestone example?

 This is usually the first key milestone in a project’s life cycle.

-Once the project is approved by an important project stakeholder or senior management, it serves as a green light for the project team to begin their work on the project.
+Once the project charter is approved by an important project stakeholder or senior management, it serves as a green light for the project team to begin their work.

 For this major milestone, you need to closely go over a project plan with your clients and determine what the project is going to need.